-Project Managers must register with the Program and agree to the Code of Conduct before they may submit projects for Pre-certification.
-Project Pre-certification is required before Project Managers may a) enter into agreements with customers for subscriptions or ownership interests in projects, b) begin construction of the solar generating system(s) of a Community Solar Project, or c) make certain marketing claims described later in this section.
+Project Managers must register with the Program and agree to the Code of Conduct before they may submit Projects for Pre-certification.
+Project Pre-certification is required before Project Deleted: project Managers may a) enter into agreements with customers for subscriptions or ownership interests in Projects, b) begin construction of the solar generating system(s) of a Community Solar Deleted: project Project, or c) make certain marketing claims described later in this section.
 Prior to registering, an entity should confirm that it is the appropriate party to fulfill the role of Project Manager as described above and is prepared to take on the full responsibilities of that role.
-If, after reading the Program Implementation Manual, a party is still unclear about which entity should register as a Project Manager, they should contact the Program Administrator at administrator@oregoncsp.org or 1-800-481-0510 for additional guidance.
+If, after reading the Program Implementation Manual, a party is still unclear about which entity should register as a Project Manager, it should contact the Program Administrator at Deleted: they administrator@oregoncsp.org or 1-800-481-0510 for additional guidance.